coding-beagle/CTKEasyEditor/README.md

 $ cd ctkeasyeditor
 ```

-Recommended: start a new python virtual environment in this directory:
+Recommended: start a new python virtual environment in the scripts directory:
+Depending on your IDE (i.e. vscode) you might need to set the venv manually

 ```
+$ cd scripts
 $ python -m venv venv
 $ venv/scripts/activate.ps1
 ```